RUrlus/carma/docs/source/basic_usage.rst

 Carma provides both tests and examples that can be compiled without any additional libraries, although you will need additional libraries to use Armadillo in practice.

-.. note:: The Pybind11 and Armadillo headers are shipped with `carma` in the test directory for convenience.
+.. note:: The Pybind11 and Armadillo libraries are linked with `carma` as submodule in `third_party` directory.
+To get them using :bash:`git clone`, don't forget to use :bash:`--recursive` option.

 Manual compilation
 ******************